project-koku/nise/README.md

 The `make run-iqe` command by default will run the smoke tests.
 However, if you want to run a specific iqe test command you can pass it in through the `IQE_CMD` parameter

     make run-iqe IQE_CMD='iqe tests plugin hccm -k test_api_aws_provider_create_foo_resource_name'

-### Prereqs

-- AWS population requires prior setup of AWS Cost and Usage Report of same name to be created, as well as associated Bucket, Policy, Role, etc.

 ## Usage